-Novice Intermediate Advanced Expert
+211 Danasa Des Bata COME Dun 1: -4 - 41 C1

-3.1.1 PREDICTS Does not correctly Predicts SOME Predicts the Suggests several
+3.1.1 Does not Predicts SOME Predicts the Suggests several

+PREDICTS the correctly predict potential correct packaging alternatives

-the type of predict the type of potential correct packaging alternatives
+type of the type of packaging as

-packaging to packaging packaging as well
+packaging to packaging well as some

-protect the food as some incorrect
+protect the incorrect

-from packaging
+food from packaging

 environmental

 factors (e.g.

 oxygen, light,

 moisture,

-microorganisms)
+microorganism

+$\mathbf{s}$ )

 3.1.2 Gives incorrect Describes SOME Predicts only Describes more

-UNDERSTANDS description of the correct steps and correct steps than one potential
+UNDERSTAN description of the correct steps and correct steps than one

-the main steps in type of processing some incorrect alternative
+DS the main type of some incorrect potential

-a processing steps ones
+steps in a processing steps ones alternative

+processing

 plant (e.g. raw

 material

 preparation,

 slicing,

+treatment,

+packaging)

-treatment, packaging) 3.1.3 RECOMMENDS procedures to process a specific food product, selecting the type of processing and packaging Provides unsuitable recommendations Gives a list of appropriate and inappropriate recommendations Gives a partial list of appropriate recommendations Gives a complete and specific list of appropriate recommendations
+3.1.3 Provides Gives a list of Gives a partial Gives a complete

+RECOMMEN unsuitable appropriate and list of appropriate and specific list

+DS procedures recommendations inappropriate recommendations of appropriate

+to process a recommendations recommendations

+specific food

+product,

+selecting the

+type of

+processing and

+packaging